California Traffic Laws You Did NOT Know Bicycle Riders Must Follow

 - Nighttime Bike Riding: When biking after dark, you or your bicycle must be equipped with a white light that is visible from 300 feet ahead.
 There are also laws on installing red, white, or yellow reflectors.

 Trust Our Oakland Bicycle Accidents Lawyers to Guide You

 At Venardi Zurada, LLP, our team is prepared to tackle the comparative negligence issues that may arise in connection with traffic laws for bike riders.
-To learn how we can assist with the legal process, please contact our offices in Oakland, Walnut Creek, or Redding, CA. We can schedule a no-cost case evaluation to review your situation and determine how to proceed.
+To learn how we can assist with the legal process, please contact our offices in Oakland or Walnut Creek, CA. We can schedule a no-cost case evaluation to review your situation and determine how to proceed.